What Is It?

 Example:

-A trader goes long on one account and short on another.
-No matter which way the market moves, one account gains while the other loses, neutralizing overall risk and attempting to secure profits unfairly.
+A trader goes long on one NQ in one account and short NQ on another.
+No matter which way the market moves, one account gains while the other loses, manipulating the program structure to secure profits unfairly.

 Prohibited Forms of Hedging